jaekwon/writings/atomone/utility_of_atone.md

 it, or not, depending on the SLA (service level agreement) and constitution of the VaaS hub.

-AtomOne will not offer Cosmos's PSS as is, but instead adapt the existing ICS and PSS implementations to support the VaaS model of security.
+AtomOne will not offer Gaia's PSS as is, but instead adapt the existing ICS and PSS implementations to support the VaaS model of security.
 And instead of permissionless validation, AtomOne will offer permissionless deployment.
 This is the next significant technical feature that will be worked on for AtomOne